 "Ty Cobb was a great manager.
 He took a bunch of punks and finished third in 1922, second in '23 and third in '24, when he should have been deep in the second division." - Fred Haney

 Cobb's association with the Tigers came to a crashing end at the end of the 1926 season.
-He had led them to a respectable 79-75 record that year while hitting .339 in part-time play.
-However on November 3, the club announced that he was stepping down as manager, soon followed by Cleveland's player-manager and fellow legend, Tris Speaker.
+He had led them to a respectable 79-75 record that year while hitting .339/.408/.511 in part-time play.
+On November 3rd, the club announced that he was stepping down as manager, soon followed by Cleveland's player-manager, and fellow legend, Tris Speaker.
 The reason became clear shortly thereafter, when accusations from former pitcher Dutch Leonard were made public, alleging that Cobb, Speaker and Cleveland outfielder Joe Wood had conspired to throw a game between Detroit and Cleveland on September 25, 1919.
 Leonard produced two letters written by Wood to support his claim, but refused to come to Chicago to testify in person.
 On January 27, 1927, Commissioner Kenesaw Mountain Landis ruled that the players were not guilty, as there was not enough evidence in support of the allegations.

-Ty Cobb threatened to sue after the case was dismissed, but then was quieted by a generous salary offer from Connie Mack, owner/manager of the Philadelphia Athletics - for his part, Speaker found work with the Washington Senators.
-Cobb took well to his new home, batting .357 in 134 games for the A's in 1927, and following that with a .323 average in 95 games at age 41 in 1928.
+Ty threatened to sue after the case was dismissed, but then was quieted by a generous salary offer from Connie Mack, owner/manager of the Philadelphia Athletics - for his part, Speaker found work with the Washington Senators.
+Cobb took well to his new home, batting .357/.440/.482 in 134 games for the A's in 1927, and following that with a .323/.389/.431 average in 95 games at age 41 in 1928.
 At that point, he retired and returned to live in Georgia.

 He made a fortune by investing in Coca-Cola and a company that would become part of General Motors.
 He was a personal friend of the Woodruff family, who were the principal owners of the Coca Cola Company and, like Cobb, native Georgians.
 Cobb's endorsements of their product helped to hone his own business acumen.

 So Cobb may have thought.
-And so reported Al Stump, the co-author of Cobb's autobiography who never bothered to investigate the claim before later repeating it.
-Here's what is known: in 1912, after Cobb's infamous run-in with heckler Claude Lucker in New York, which resulted in the Tigers going on strike, Cobb and his wife were ambushed by three men in Detroit.
-They were not going to the ballpark in Detroit, but were driving to the train station so Cobb could travel to Syracuse to play an exhibition game.
-The men acted as if their automobile was broken down, and waved down Cobb.
+And so reported Al Stump, the co-author of Cobb's autobiography who never bothered to investigate the claim (or really anything for the book) before later repeating it.
+Here's what is known: in 1912, after Cobb's infamous run-in with heckler Claude Lueker in New York, which resulted in the Tigers going on strike, Cobb and his wife were ambushed by three men in Detroit.
+They were not going to the ballpark, but were driving to the train station so Cobb could travel to Syracuse to play an exhibition game.
+The men acted as if their automobile was broken down and waved down Cobb.
 When Cobb got out of his car, the men attacked him.
 Cobb brandished a gun and chased one of the men who was fleeing.
 According to Stump, Cobb claimed in 1961, that he killed that man in an alley.
 This is highly unlikely, since no bodies were found in Detroit during this period that match that story.
-Most likely, though we'll never know; Cobb fought the three men, chased one down and may have pistol-whipped him.
-But he almost certainly didn't kill a man, although it is possible that Cobb, who was in a diminished mental state when he spoke to Stump, could have made such a claim.
+Most likely, though we will never know; Cobb fought the three men, chased one down and may have pistol-whipped him.
+But he almost certainly did not kill a man, although it is possible that Cobb, who was in a diminished mental state when he spoke to Stump, could have made such a claim.
 The attack was reported in the papers and the Tiger trainer stitched Cobb up on the train, so it would have been news if a body had been found in an alley or a street in Detroit that matched a murder by beating at the same time.
 Cobb did play in the exhibition game and performed well.
 That part of the story is true.